 ORAL FUNCTION SUPPORT

-Whether you suspect your baby has ties, they’ve been diagnosed, or they’ve already had ties released, whole-body support along with oral stretches and exercises help to release tension in the mouth and body.
-Post-release we want to build strength and proper habits to support feeding and beyond.
+Whether you suspect your baby has ties, they’ve had ties diagnosed, or they’ve already had ties released: whole-body support along with oral play and exercises help to release tension and strengthen the muscles of the mouth for better feeding and oral, facial, and airway development.

-How To Get The Tongue Suctioned To The Palate
+How To Encourage The Tongue Up To The Palate

 Step-by-step instructions and troubleshooting!

-Airway development, teeth and jaw development, deep, restorative sleep, and more!
+Airway development, widening the palate, teeth and jaw development, deep, restorative sleep, and more!

 Video by Know and Nuture